Online and Blended Learning

 - MA in Counseling- In conjuction with the Graduate School, the Family Institute at Northwestern offers this online full-time degree program.
 Throughout the program, students travel to campus twice for immersion experiences.

 School of Law

-Executive LLM in Madrid, Spain - offered in collaboration with IE Law School, this program employs a blended approach, combining online instruction with periods of on-campus learning in both Madrid and Chicago.
+Executive LLM in Madrid, Spain - Offered in collaboration with IE Law School, this program employs a blended approach, combining online instruction with periods of on-campus learning in both Madrid and Chicago.

 FACULTY DISTANCE LEARNING WORKGROUP

 The Faculty Distance Learning Workgroup advises the Provost on issues related to the development and implementation of distance learning opportunities at the University.
-Through active engagement with the schools, faculty colleagues and other groups across campus, this workgroup will help ensure that the core teaching, research, and service mission is at the center of all distance learning initiatives undertaken by the University.Mary Finn, Chair, Associate Dean of Undergraduate Academic Affairs – WCAS
+Through active engagement with the schools, faculty colleagues and other groups across campus, this workgroup helps to ensure that the core teaching, research, and service mission is at the center of all distance learning initiatives undertaken by the University.

-David Meyer, Physics and Astronomy – WCAS
+David Meyer, Professor, Physics and Astronomy – WCAS

 Rick Morris, Associate Dean for Finance and Administration – SoC